orbs-network/orbs-spec/behaviors/flows/call-method.md

 ## Assumptions for successful flow

-* `ConsensusBuilder` is synchronized to somewhat latest block.
+* `ConsensusContext` is synchronized to somewhat latest block.

 ## Flow